 Investments in entities over which we do not have significant influence are recorded as equity investments and are accounted for by the cost method.
 Investments in entities over which we have significant influence but do not control are also recorded as equity investments and are accounted for by the equity method.
-Under the equity method, our share of the post-acquisition profits or losses of the equity investment is recognized in our consolidated statements of comprehensive income; and our share of post-acquisition movements in equity investments is recognized in equity investments.
-Unrealized gains on transactions between us and our equity investees are eliminated to the extent of the interest in the equity investment equals or exceeds our interest in the equity investment, we do not recognize further losses, unless we have incurred obligations or made payments on behalf of the equity investee.
+Under the equity method, our share of the post-acquisition profits or losses of the equity investment is recognized in our consolidated statements of comprehensive income; and our share of post-acquisition movements in equity investments is recognized in equity in our consolidated balance sheets.
+Unrealized gains on transactions between us and our equity investees are eliminated to the extent of the interest in the equity investments.
+Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
+When our share of losses in an equity investment equals or exceeds our interest in the equity investment, we do not recognize further losses, unless we have incurred obligations or made payments on behalf of the equity investee.